 In March of this year, a group of archaeologists in Turkey made a spectacular discovery – the ‘Gate to Hell’, also known as Pluto’s Gate, which was known in Greco-Roman mythology and tradition as the portal to the underworld.
 Now archaeologists have recovered two unique marble statues which acted as guardians for a deadly cave.
 One depicts a snake, a clear symbol of the underworld, the other shows Kerberos, or Cerberus, the three-headed watchdog of hell in the Greek mythology.
 The ‘Gate to Hell’ which marked the entrance to a cave in the ancient Phrygian city of Hierapolis was, according to ancient accounts, “full of a vapour so misty and dense that one can scarcely see the ground.
-Any animal that passes inside meets instant death,” wrote the Greek geographer Strabo (64 BC – 24 AD).
+Any animal that passes inside meets instant death,” wrote the Greek geographer Strabo (64 BC – 24 AD) “I threw in sparrows and they immediately breathed their last and fell.”
 According to Francesco D'Andria, professor of classic archaeology, who led the team that made the discovery back in March, these descriptions were accurate.
-D’Andria threw some sparrows into the cave and they “immediately breathed their last breath and fell”.
 The cave was described in historic sources as filled with lethal mephitic vapours and this appears to be true.
 It is no wonder the cave was provided with guardians to warn off any unsuspecting visitors.

 A group of scientists and historians made an incredible discovery relating to some writings made on parchments that were produced in medieval times.
 Using cutting-edge technology, the researchers found that the parchment had once contained ancient philosophical writings that had later been washed off and over-written.
 Using multispectral imaging, scientists were able to recover the original text, shedding new light on the history of philosophical education in the late antiquity.
 The uppermost layer of text dates to the thirteenth century and comprises the Prophetic Books of the Greek Old Testament.
 However, through an amazing stroke of luck, it was discovered that beneath this text there had originally been some writing by the well-known ancient Greek writer, Euripides, and an unknown ancient commentary on Aristotle, which dated back to the fifth century.
 “The discovery of this work is of inestimable value for the history of philosophical education in the late antiquity”, said the discoverer of the manuscript, Dr. Chiara Faraggiana di Sarzana from Bologna University.
 The research being undertaken, named the Palamedes Project, aims to create a critical edition of the two important manuscripts featuring the newly discovered and unexplored Greek texts, made readable using the latest forms of technology.